 Tight three part harmonies, hot pickin’, and a high energy stage show – that’s what you’ll get from Borderline Bluegrass.
 Based in southwest Missouri, this four piece bluegrass band has been entertaining audiences across the country for the last four years.
 From an early age Julie, Ty, Daniel and Jon all played music in family bands, at music halls, festivals, and hootenannys.
 Their musical influences are diverse – country, gospel, jazz, rock, and of course, hard driving Bluegrass, have all come together to create the sound of Borderline Bluegrass.
 From regional festivals to their pending debut at the world famous Station Inn, in Nashville, TN, the band is gaining momentum and building their fan base.

 That Dalton Gang is a versatile group of young musicians, centered around the Dalton sisters Cheyenne and Maddie who play twin fiddles and mandolins with astounding professionalism.
 Their sibling harmony pulls audiences right to the center of every song.
 Rounding out the group is Alex Clayton on banjo, Wyatt Harmon on bass, and Jimmy Meyer on guitar.

 Hailing from Muskogee, Oklahoma, SpringStreet Bluegrass seeks to glorify God with their skillful mix of Gospel, Country and Bluegrass music.
-Their expertise is brought to the stage with founding member Mike Williams on banjo, Dan Nieto playing multiple instruments, Nick Alberty on mandolin, Eric Campbell of fiddle, and Steve Huhn of Bass.
+Their expertise is brought to the stage with founding member Mike Williams on banjo, Dan Nieto playing multiple instruments, Nick Alberty on mandolin, Roger Sparks on fiddle, and Steve Huhn on Bass.